shauntsr/tp/docs/UserGuide.md

 ### Starting a Zettelkasten Repository: `init`

 Initializes a new Zettelkasten repository.
 All repository names will be converted to lower case, thus duplicates are case-insensitive.
 This does not change the current repository, only creates a new one.
 User will have to use change-repo to change repository.
 (See: [Changing Repository](#changing-repository-change-repo))
+ - Note: repository names only allow 2 special characters, dash (e.g. `-`) and underscore (e.g. `_`).
+All other speical characters are banned.

 **Format:**
 ```